-- Press any of the switch buttons (page 11) to launch the VAIO Presentation Support.
-If the VAIO Presentation Support is not assigned to any button, change the button assignment with the VAIO Control Center. - 2 Select your desired display mode.
+- 1 Press the VAIO button to launch the VAIO Presentation Support.
+If the VAIO Presentation Support is not assigned to the button, change the button assignment with the VAIO Control Center. - 2 Select your desired display mode.

 Selecting any display mode other than Normal Display activates the Presentation mode.
 In Presentation mode, some functions of the computer, such as a screen saver, the power saving modes, and system message generation, are disabled so as not to disturb a presentation.